UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+# Part 4: Simple RegEx
+* RegEx in all languages tends to be terse and hard to read.
+The Simple Regex Language (SRL) replaces the complex metacharacters with high-level language constructs.
+* Simple RegEx will help you understand complex regular expressions!
+* See `simpleregex.md`
+-- *Slide End* --

+-- *Slide* --
+# A Final Remark
+Some people, when confronted with a problem, think "I know, I'll use regular expressions."
+Now they have two problems.
+-- Jamie Zawinski
+* Keep your regexes simple, unless you *really* need something complex.
+Three readable and simple steps are better than one obsfucated and complex step.
+-- *Slide End* --

+-- *Slide* --
 # References
 * XKCD cartoon from Randall Munroe, https://xkcd.com
 * Set reference of Chomsky grammer by J. Finkelstein on Wikipedia, CC BY-SA 3.0
+* Dale Dougherty, Arnold Robbins, sed & awk (second edition), O'Reilly, 2000 FP 1997
-* Jeffrey E. F. Friedl, Mastering Regular Expressions (third edition), O'Reilly, 2006 FP 1997 -- *Slide End* --
+* Jeffrey E. F. Friedl, Mastering Regular Expressions (third edition), O'Reilly, 2006 FP 1997
+* Jan Goyvaerts, Regular Expression: The Complete Tutorial, 2007, FP 2006 -- *Slide End* --

 -- *Slide* --